tomaszdudek7/airflow_project/README.md

     json_quotes_escaped = shlex.quote(json.dumps(xcoms_combined))
     return json_quotes_escaped
 ```
-and python helper to combine dictionaries:
+and a python helper to combine dictionaries:
 ```python
 def combine_xcom_values(xcoms):
     if xcoms is None or xcoms == [] or xcoms == () or xcoms == (None, ):